Would you believe that it only takes 2 ingredients to make peanut butter magic shell? Incredible, right?!

 Take these pumpkin snickerdoodle ice cream sandwiches, for instance.
 Could the convergence of summer cravings and fall-inspired flavors be any easier?
 Gah!!

 And…well, you get the point.
 Just go make this peanut butter magic shell.
-Like NOW!
+Like RIGHT NOW!

 You'll want to use peanut butter that doesn't require stirring for this peanut butter magic shell.
 Something like Skippy or Jiff is just fine here.
 The extra oil present in natural and organic peanut butter varieties will cause this sauce to separate and it won't harden properly.